Applied-Scientific-Research/Omega3D/README.md

 Thanks to [Omar Cornut](http://www.miracleworld.net/) for his [dear imgui](https://github.com/ocornut/imgui) library, sol-prog's [OpenGL Tutorials](https://github.com/sol-prog/OpenGL-101), and Jim Susinno's [OpenGL-Boilerplate](https://github.com/jimbo00000/OpenGL-Boilerplate).

 VRM code is functional thanks to jlblancoc for [Nanoflann](https://github.com/jlblancoc/nanoflann) (a header-only tree search library), and to all of the developers of [Eigen](http://eigen.tuxfamily.org/) (a C++ matrix/vector library).
 The BEM code also relies heavily on [Eigen](http://eigen.tuxfamily.org/).
+We also love [Vc](https://github.com/VcDevel/Vc), an excellent SIMD library by Matthias Kretz.

 Many thanks to NBL for valuable discussions of architecture and C++ syntax and idioms.